 The Privacy Act permits an individual to gain access to records or any information pertaining to that individual which is contained in a system of records, subject to certain limitations and exemptions.
 The request must be in writing in accordance to the instructions set forth in the system of notice for that system of records.
 The request must include the following information:

 Times, places, and requirements for identification of individuals making requests.

-Pursuant to CFR Title 7, Part 1, Subpart G §1.113(e), If an individual submitting a request for access under § 1.112 wishes to be supplied with copies of the records by mail, the requester shall include with his or her request sufficient data for the agency to verify the requester's identity.
-If the sensitivity of the records warrant it, however, the agency to which the request is directed may require the requester to submit a signed, notarized statement indicating that the requester is the individual to whom the records pertain and stipulating the requester understands that knowingly or willfully seeking or obtaining access to records about another individual under false pretenses is a misdemeanor punishable by fine up to $5,000.
+Pursuant to 7 CFR, Part 1, Subpart G §1.113(e), If an individual submitting a request for access under § 1.112 wishes to be supplied with copies of the records by mail, the requester shall include with his or her request sufficient data for the agency to verify the requester's identity.
+If the sensitivity of the records warrant it, the agency may require the requester to submit a signed, notarized statement indicating that the requester is the individual to whom the records pertain and stipulating the requester understands that knowingly or willfully seeking or obtaining access to records about another individual under false pretenses is a misdemeanor punishable by fine up to $5,000.
 No identification shall be required, however, if the records are required by 5 U.S.C.
 552 to be released.
 If the agency to which this request is directed determines to grant the requested access, it may charge fees in accordance with § 1.120 before making the necessary copies.

 [40 FR 39519, Aug.
 28, 1975, as amended at 62 FR 33981, June 24, 1997]

 Submit your request by mail, facsimile, or e-mail.

 USDA – Animal and Plant Health Inspection Service